Jangs13/Face-mask-detection/README.md

 # Face Mask Detection
 Face Mask Detection System built with OpenCV, Keras/TensorFlow using Deep Learning and Computer Vision concepts in order to detect face masks in static images as well as in real-time video streams.

+Face mask detection has a range of applications from capturing the movement of the face to facial recognition which at first requires the face to be detected with very good precision.
+Face detection is more relevant today as it is not only used on images, but also in video applications like real-time surveillance and face detection in videos.

 # 🔑 Prerequisites
-tensorflow
+* tensorflow
-keras
+* keras
-imutils
+* imutils
-numpy
+* numpy
-opencv-python
+* opencv-python
-matplotlib
+* matplotlib
-scipy
+* scipy

-# 🔑 Results
+# Results
 We got the following accuracy/loss training curve plot
 ![plot](https://user-images.githubusercontent.com/83828452/140905167-9af7f67f-390c-4b60-a11e-fee44c96029e.png)